Data Model Configuration

 }

-Each field is introduce by a cfg key and has the following attributes:
+Each field has the following attributes:

-public_name: the Field Name.
+• semantics: the Field Type.
 Mandatory.

-semantics: the Field Type.
+• public_name: the Field Name.
 Mandatory.

-cfg: An object of additional data constraints depending on the Field Type.
+• cfg: An object of additional data constraints depending on the Field Type.

-semantics = word (String):
+semantics = Word (String):

-semantics = amount :
+semantics = Date :

 Questions?

-Join our Slack
+Slack Logo Icon Join our Slack